Edinburgh's Honda Motorcycle Dealer

 We will provide the motorcycle, helmet, jacket, gloves and insurance for all your training and testing, and within the course fee, we will pay for one Module one and one Module two bike test.
 If you fail, you will be liable for resit fees

-Training for Category A1 (Light Motorcycle) tests is carried out by arrangement.
+Training for Category A1 (Light Motorcycle) tests or preparation for A2 or A courses can be carried out by arrangement.